 Dolphins are regularly seen at the cliffside of the island.

 Just be patient and don’t give up and you’ll be rewarded.

-9. Have a drink – Nusa Lembongan nightlife
+11. Have some fun – Nusa Lembongan nightlife

 Great spots to enjoy a glass of wine or cold Bintang are countless, but some that have good view include:

-Some more things to do in Nusa Lembongan:
+More things to do in Nusa Lembongan and Nusa Ceningan

 Steve and Sabina